zstinnett3/Stock-Trading-by-XGBoost/README.md

 # Stock-Trading-by-XGBoost
 Here after using some data preparation, I used XGBoost to classify potentially good trades.
+To create training data, I added a label to a timestep as to whether you should buy a call, a put or do nothing based on whether the stock moved a specified amount in the hours ahead.
+I then added many technical indicators to the dataframe, then using a cross-validated hyperparameter tuned XGBoost run on the data after dropping the datetime column.
+Results were promising so far.